-Kinesiology is defined as the study of human movement.
-We study Kinesiology to improve performance by learning how to analyze the movements of the human body and to discover their underlying principles.
-Three areas, which are important for a comprehensive understanding of Kinesiology, are muscular-skeletal anatomy, biomechanics and neuromuscular physiology.
-Safety, effectiveness and efficiency are the underlying aims in using Kinesiology for the analysis and modification of human movement.
+Students will learn how to analyze the movements of the human body and discover their underlying principles.
+Three areas important for a comprehensive understanding of Kinesiology are muscular-skeletal anatomy, biomechanics, and neuromuscular physiology.
+Safety, effectiveness, and efficiency are the underlying aims in using Kinesiology for the analysis and modification of human movement.
 (Fall)